 By tracking and analyzing trends in areas that affect our quality of life, Compass gives everyone in our state – policymakers, business and community leaders, and concerned individuals who live and work here – a common foundation to act on issues to improve our communities.
 More >

-Minnesota ranks 21st among states for population growth from 2012 to 2013.
+Minnesota is 21st for population growth among the fifty states, at +0.8% from 2012 to 2013.

 Last updated April 10, 2014